DG structures on odd categorified quantum sl(2): Results on Grothendieck groups of dg-superalgebras

 \subsection{Fantastic filtrations}

 In this section, we give a review of the fantastic filtration and recall the related theorems from \cite{EQ2}.
-Fantastic filtration are an essential tool in this work for determining the Grothendieck ring of the odd dg 2-category $\oUqp$.
-The key issue is that if $A$ is a dg-algebra the direct sum decomposition of $A$-modules does not necessarily commute with the differential.
-However, if there exists a fantastic filtration $F^{\bullet}$ on an $A$-module $Ae$, where $e$ is an idempotent, then the direct sum decomposition of $Ae$ as $A$-modules becomes a direct sum decomposition of dg-modules.
+Fantastic filtration is an essential tool in this work for determining the Grothendieck ring of the odd dg 2-category $\mf{U}$ defined in the next section.
+The key issue is that if $A$ is a dg-superalgebra the direct sum decomposition of $A$-modules does not necessarily commute with the differential.
+However, if there exists a fantastic filtration $F^{\bullet}$ on an $A$-module $Ae$, where $e$ is an idempotent, then the direct sum decomposition of $Ae$ as $A$-modules becomes a filtered direct sum decomposition of dg-modules.

-We collect several important results on fantastic filtrations from \cite[Section 5]{EQ2} that are easily adapted to the super dg-setting. \begin{lemma} Let $R$ be a ring and the elements $u_i, v_i \in R$, where $i \in I$ is a finite set, satisfy the following conditions:
+We collect several important results on fantastic filtrations from \cite[Section 5]{EQ2} that are easily adapted to the super dg-setting. \begin{lemma} Let $R$ be a superring and the elements $u_i, v_i \in R$ with $|u_i|=|v_i|$, where $i \in I$ is a finite set, satisfy the following conditions:

 then $e = \sum_{i} u_iv_i$ is an idempotent and we have a direct sum decomposition $Re \cong \oplus_{i}Rv_iu_i$. \end{lemma} Note that $u_iv_i$ is an idempotent for each $i \in I$, as $u_iv_iu_iv_i = u_iv_i$, and moreover $\{u_iv_i\}_{i \in I}$ is a set of orthogonal idempotents, as for any $i \neq j$, $u_iv_iu_jv_j = u_jv_ju_iv_i = 0$.
 It follows that $e$ is an idempotent and $Re \cong \oplus_{i}Rv_iu_i$.